 Theme 1: Our towns and villages Theme 2: Growth through innovation Theme 3: Our natural environment Theme 4: Our infrastructure Planning Priority 1 Provide a range of accessible facilities and services to meet community needs within our towns and villages, and foster a culturally rich, creative, safe and socially connected Snowy Valleys community.
 Encourage sustainable tourism initiatives which create employment and boost the local economy.
 Protect, conserve and enhance Snowy Valley's landform, waterways and bushland that have high environmental value.
 Improve access to, from and within Snowy Valleys.
-Actions Develop an accessibility/mobility map of all the accessible public facilities in each commercial centre of Adelong, Batlow, Tumbarumba and Tumut.
-Concentrate on the consideration of the Strategic Directions outlined in the 'Snowy Valleys Destination Management Plan' and the 'Snowy Valleys Regional Economic Development Strategy'.
-Advocate for the retention of established trees where practical in new residential and rural residential subdivisions.
-Continue to advocate to the NSW and Federal Governments for upgrades to key freight and haulage routes as specified in 'Snowy Valleys Council Advocacy Plan 2018-19,' the 'Snowy Valleys Destination Management Plan' and the 'Snowy Valleys Regional Economic Development Strategy'. short term and ongoing short to medium term and ongoing ongoing short term and ongoing Investigate ways in which Aboriginal communities and their relationship to land use planning can be better recognised and incorporated into Snowy Valley's Local Environmental Plan.
-Consider the range of tourism related business activities that occur or are prioritised to be established within Snowy Valleys to ensure that planning controls are responsive to innovation and change.
-Finalise a Tree Management Policy for the management of trees on Council managed public space, property and reserves and formulate a Street Tree Masterplan to inform an LGA-wide tree planting program in the urban areas.
-Review the upgrades to key freight and haulage routes component included in the 'Snowy Valleys Council Advocacy Plan 2018-19' to align with regional, State and Federal priorities and timetables. short term and ongoing ongoing short to medium term short term Ensure that Masterplans developed for the commercial centres of Adelong, Batlow, Tumbarumba and Tumut address and accommodate accessibility/mobility in the public realm.
-In partnership with local Aboriginal organisations facilitate appropriate tourism uses on Aboriginal lands to increase economic participation on country by reviewing permissible land uses in the Snowy Valleys Local Environmental Plan Council will undertake a review of the DCP to incorporate best-practice Water Sensitive Urban Design principles. ongoing short term and ongoing short term Implement the recommendations and actions within the Snowy Valleys Rural Lands Strategy. short term and ongoing
+Actions A1 Develop an accessibility/mobility map of all the accessible public facilities in each commercial centre of Adelong, Batlow, Tumbarumba and Tumut.
+A14 Concentrate on the consideration of the Strategic Directions outlined in the 'Snowy Valleys Destination Management Plan' and the 'Snowy Valleys Regional Economic Development Strategy'.
+A21 Advocate for the retention of established trees where practical in new residential and rural residential subdivisions.
+A34 Continue to advocate to the NSW and Federal Governments for upgrades to key freight and haulage routes as specified in 'Snowy Valleys Council Advocacy Plan 2018-19,' the 'Snowy Valleys Destination Management Plan' and the 'Snowy Valleys Regional Economic Development Strategy'. short term and ongoing short to medium term and ongoing ongoing short term and ongoing A2 Investigate ways in which Aboriginal communities and their relationship to land use planning can be better recognised and incorporated into Snowy Valley's Local Environmental Plan.
+A15 Consider the range of tourism related business activities that occur or are prioritised to be established within Snowy Valleys to ensure that planning controls are responsive to innovation and change.
+A22 Finalise a Tree Management Policy for the management of trees on Council managed public space, property and reserves and formulate a Street Tree Masterplan to inform an LGA-wide tree planting program in the urban areas.
+A35 Review the upgrades to key freight and haulage routes component included in the 'Snowy Valleys Council Advocacy Plan 2018-19' to align with regional, State and Federal priorities and timetables. short term and ongoing ongoing short to medium term short term A3 Ensure that Masterplans developed for the commercial centres of Adelong, Batlow, Tumbarumba and Tumut address and accommodate accessibility/mobility in the public realm.
+A16 In partnership with local Aboriginal organisations facilitate appropriate tourism uses on Aboriginal lands to increase economic participation on country by reviewing permissible land uses in the Snowy Valleys Local Environmental Plan A23 Council will undertake a review of the DCP to incorporate best-practice Water Sensitive Urban Design principles. ongoing short term and ongoing short term A24 Implement the recommendations and actions within the Snowy Valleys Rural Lands Strategy. short term and ongoing vil Local Stratagia Dianning Statement, June 202 short term and ongoing